Clemapfel/mousetrap/docs/04_widgets.md

 widget.set_margin(10)
 ```

 Margins are used extensively in UI design.
-They make an application look more professional and asthetically pleasing.
+They make an application look more professional and aesthetically pleasing.
 A good rule of thumb is that for a 1920x1080 display, the **margin unit** should be 10 pixels.
 That is, all margins should be a multiple of 10.
 If the display has a higher or lower resolution, the margin unit should be adjusted.

 ### Expansion

 In previous chapters, we may have noticed that if we scale the window from our previous `main.cpp`s, the widget inside may or may not scale along with it.
 This is called **expansion**, which is a property of all widgets.

-We an specify wether a widget should expand along the vertical or horizontal axis using `Widget::set_expand_horizontally` and `Widget::set_expand_vertically`, which take a single boolean as its argument. `Widget::set_expand` sets both properties to the same value at the same time.
+We can specify whether a widget should expand along the vertical or horizontal axis using `Widget::set_expand_horizontally` and `Widget::set_expand_vertically`, which take a single boolean as its argument. `Widget::set_expand` sets both properties to the same value at the same time.

 ```cpp
 auto widget = // ...